Log in

 Why is it called 1927?

-The fragrance actually fits quite well into several of my grids (yes, but I have interests beyond lavender and colognes): it contains aldehydes (I'm testing everything that contains aldehydes right now), it contains narcissus (I just like dolle), it contains violets (they look cute and smell very fine, I think) and it starts with bergamot and mandarin, which I already like anyway.
-Musk and patch in the base isn't so wrong either.
-At least that's the theory you can read above about the ingredients.
+The fragrance actually fits quite well into various of my categories (yes, yes, I have interests beyond lavender and colognes): It contains aldehydes (I’m currently testing everything that contains aldehydes), it contains daffodil (which I simply like a lot), it contains violet (they look cute and smell very fine, I think), and it starts with bergamot and mandarin, which I already find good.
+Musk and patchouli in the base isn’t so bad either.
+At least that’s the theory, which you can read above in the ingredients.

-But how this all smells together, I would have expected differently then.
+However, how all of this smells together, I had expected differently.

-Bright (but not fresh) it starts first, but the aldehydes can't be smelled.
-They take the helm here and don't let it go for a long time.
-So you have to like it sometime.
-If you don't like this, you can leave the comment here (HERE).
+It starts off bright (but not fresh), with the aldehydes not being overpowering.
+They take control here and don’t let go for quite a while.
+So you have to like that.
+If you don’t, you can quickly exit the comment (HERE).

-But then a harmony appears for me, which should appear quite green to all synaesthetes (someone there?).
-I don't know where that could come from - except from the bottle colour - but it reminds me a little of this climbing plant green from Cacharels Eden (which I like very much).
-And look: the two fragrances have a lot in common: tangerine, bergamot, mimosa, white bloomer, patchouli - and I bet on musk and aldehyde on both.
-Thus the flowers are difficult to differentiate in both cases and have more of an overall effect.
-In both cases the patchouli seems to play an important role, which, by the way, is neither earthy, hippiesque or Indian in Eden nor 1927, but rather a bit dull, heavy, waxy, which I actually find very beautiful, even if it doesn't sound that way.
-A powdery tone certainly comes from the musk, the sweetness perhaps from the vanilla.
-All in all, it's logical.
-You shouldn't have been surprised, but I couldn't imagine how these notes would combine with each other.
+Then a harmony sets in for me that should appear quite green to all synesthetes (anyone there?).
+Where this could come from - aside from the bottle color - I don’t know, but it somewhat reminds me of that climbing plant green from Cacharel’s Eden (which I like very much).
+And lo and behold: The two fragrances have a lot in common: mandarin, bergamot, mimosa, white flowers, patchouli - and I also bet on musk and aldehydes.
+Thus, the flowers in both cases are hard to differentiate and act more as a whole.
+In both cases, patchouli seems to play an important role, which by the way doesn’t come across as earthy, hippie-like, or Indian in either Eden or 1927, but rather somewhat dull, heavy, waxy, which I actually find very nice, even if it doesn’t sound like it.
+A powdery note certainly comes from the musk, the sweetness perhaps from the vanilla.
+All in all, it’s quite logical.
+One shouldn’t have been surprised, but I just couldn’t imagine how these notes would connect.

-Now the question arises from the title, namely why the fragrance is called 1927.
-The attempt of an answer: Floris has launched a series of fragrances, all of which have a year in / as their name.
-Of course, the fragrance should remind you of the fragrant traditions of the respective year (1927, 1962, 1976, 1988: actually all are quite good, I find the idea exciting as well).
-In 1927 Floris reminds on his homepage of the Roaring Twenties, of Jazz, of the Bohemians of those years.
-I also think that the aldehydes and the flower opulence of the fragrance go very well with it and in that same year fragrances like Arpège, Zibeline, Chaldée, Cuir de Russie and even Pitralon (the old mixture sometimes called "Swiss variant") were created.
-Especially Arpège fits well as a comparison (see ingredients), but 1927 by Floris seems a little too modern for me in this context, which could be due to the strong aura of Patchouli, which reminds me very much of the 70s in this concise form.
-I was socialized there.
+Now the question from the title arises, namely why the fragrance is called 1927.
+Attempting an answer: Floris has launched a series of fragrances, all of which bear a year in their name.
+Naturally, the composition of the four fragrances is meant to connect with the fragrant traditions of the corresponding year (1927, 1962, 1976, 1988: actually, all are quite good, and I find the idea exciting).
+Floris also evokes the Roaring Twenties, jazz, and the bohemians of those years.
+I also think that the aldehydes and the floral opulence fit very well, and in that very year, fragrances like Arpège, Zibeline, Chaldée, Cuir de Russie, and amusingly even Pitralon (the old blend sometimes referred to as the "Swiss variant") were indeed created.
+Arpège serves quite well as a comparison (see ingredients), but 1927 by Floris seems to me in this context a little too modern, which could again be due to the quite strong aura of patchouli that reminds me very much of the 70s in this pronounced form.
+That’s when I was socialized.

 Statements